finnishtransportagency/ratatiedot-extranet/README.md

 If you update the `pipeline:synth`-script name, you need to have the old script available for at least one commit in the followed branch or you have to rerun the deployment script by hand.

 Note!
 A valid GitHub token with the scopes `admin:repo_hook, public_repo, repo:status, repo_deployment` is required to be had in AWS Secrets Manager.
 Refer to `./config/index.ts` for authenticationToken name to be set.
 Set the token as plaintext value.

+Note!
+You need Docker installed on your computer for synth and deploy to work.

 Reference for pipeline setup: https://docs.aws.amazon.com/cdk/v2/guide/cdk_pipeline.html